-“I am standing in the citadel of Aleppo right now which is the center of the old city of Aleppo and just minutes ago advancing units from the Syrian Army have cut off three districts of Aleppo that were under militant’s control,” Ebrahim said.
+“I am standing in the citadel of Aleppo right now which is the centre of the old city of Aleppo and just minutes ago advancing units from the Syrian Army have cut off three districts of Aleppo that were under militant’s control,” Ebrahim said.

 However, according to the journalist, despite the recent gains made, the Syrian Army feels that the battle ahead will not be an easy one because the militants could employ suicide tactics.